 Applications for an F-1 or J-1 visa must go through a U.S. Embassy or Consulate.
 Please visit Travel.State.gov to learn about the visa application process.
 Consult the website of the embassy/consulate where you plan to go for your visa interview for information about scheduling an appointment and for a complete listing of the documents you should bring.
 At minimum, you will be asked to show:

 Receipt for payment of the SEVIS I-901 fee

 Proof of financial support

-If your student visa application is approved, the visa will be printed in your passport.
+If your visa application is approved, the visa will be printed in your passport.
 Typically, the embassy/consulate will mail your passport back to you, but some may require you to come in person to pick up your passport.
 If you are subject to a security background check, there may be a three to six week delay before your visa can be issued.